aliallam123/OpenAI-API/python_work_experience.md

-✅ Project Contribution Summary (Ali – report automation) 📁 Files worked on:
+✅ Project Contribution Summary (Ali – report automation)

+Worked with a team during my time at PwC on a project that involved Python 📁 Files worked on:
 Check_3_Raw_Text_Processing.py